gwuah/athena/README.md

 # Athena

-Athena is a an API service that seeks to provides 4 main services, geo-indexing, dispatching, searching, ETA. <br/>
+Athena is a an API service that provides 4 main services, geo-indexing, dispatching, proximity-searching, ETA. <br/>
 We leverage mapbox for features such as distance-matrix to enable us sort hits in ascending order. <br/>
 It's built to work as a core service that order services will integrate with. <br/>

+# Deps
+- github.com/gwuah/scully
+- github.com/joho/godotenv
+- github.com/gin-gonic/gin
+- github.com/uber/h3-go
+- github.com/go-redis/redis

 # Status

 - [x] geo-indexing
-- [] dispatching (Currently working on this)
 - [x] searching
 - [x] ETA
+- [] dispatch (Currently working on this)

 # Core Modules